grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **fix**:

 - Scale up ingesters
-  - To find out the Cortex clusters where ingesters should be scaled up and how many minimum replicas are expected:
+  - To find out the Mimir clusters where ingesters should be scaled up and how many minimum replicas are expected:
     ```
     ceil(sum by(cluster, namespace) (cortex_ingester_memory_series) / 1.5e6) >
     count by(cluster, namespace) (cortex_ingester_memory_series)